-It’s housed in an old train depot that looks like a castle.
+The complex includes a beautiful, historic train depot that looks like a castle.
 That in itself makes it a must-visit.
-Go inside because it’s packed to the eaves with Pott County and railroad memorabilia.
-You could spend hours running the trains.
+Go inside adjacent Milburn Center for exhibits on Pottawatomie County and railroad memorabilia.
 On the grounds is the Beard Cabin.
-Built in 1892 its considered to be the first home built in Shawnee.
+Built in 1892, it is considered to be the first home built in Shawnee!

 Shawnee is home to four tribal governments, each with their own cultures, languages and traditions.
 The Potawatomi Nation has developed a Cultural Heritage Center which preserves and interprets artifacts relevant to indigenous Great Lakes cultures, with an emphasis on the Anishinabe Potawatomi.
 Gift Shop inside the museum offers unique Native American made jewelry, ceremonial items, traditional native attire, a vast array of Pendleton blankets, jackets, clothing, bags and more.

-In celebration of Oklahoma's centennial year (2007,) the community took on a project to paint and erect fiberglass horses around Shawnee.
-There are nearly three dozen of the stallions to see.
-And to answer your question before you ask, the horse is a significant part of local culture, such as the International Finals Youth Rodeo and other Western-style events Shawnee hosts annually.
+In celebration of Oklahoma's centennial year (2007,) the community took on a project to place hand-painted fiberglass horses around Shawnee.
+There are nearly three dozen of the stallions to see, and each is unique.
+And to answer your question before you ask, the horse is a significant part of local culture, such as the International Finals Youth Rodeo and other Western-style events Shaw-"neigh" hosts annually.
 That’s why!

 The public art goes beyond the painted horses.
 Throughout Shawnee, there are also murals designed and painted by local artists.
 They wanted to capture the beauty of downtown and inform people of the unique history of Shawnee.
 Most are Downtown.

 While born in Indiana and a long time Kansas resident, the otolaryngologist wrote “Home on the Range,” which is the Kansas state song.
 Dr. Higley’s travels brought him to Shawnee where he passed away.
 He is buried in Fairview Cemetery.
-A historic signage marks where he is buried.
+Historic signage marks where he is buried.

 “Oh, give me a home where the buffalo roam.
 Where the deer and the antelope play.” - Dr. Brewster Higley